We Came to Inspire… and Left Inspired

 The Beauty Beyond Downtown

 We wandered Clark Gardens, a once-private passion project turned public oasis.
-Winding paths, koi ponds, shady nooks, and wild peacocks that strut like they own the place.
+We loved the winding paths, koi ponds, shady nooks, and wild peacocks that strut like they own the place.
 It’s peaceful, lush, and full of stories.
 We could’ve spent all day there.

 (You should.)

-We soaked in a healing mineral bath at the Crazy Water Bath House—a beautifully restored space that felt both modern and timeless.
-One of those slow-down, deep-breath moments we didn’t know we needed.
+We soaked in a healing mineral bath at the Crazy Water Bath House.
+If you’ve listened to our episodes, you’ll have learned that Alexa is a bath girl.
+So getting to stop and enjoy a mineral bath in the middle of the day was idyllic, especially because it was in a beautifully restored space that felt both modern and timeless.
+It gave us a slow-down, deep-breath moment we didn’t know we needed.

-Then we hiked up to Penitentiary Hollow at Lake Mineral Wells State Park, one of the few natural rock-climbing spots in Texas.
+And since we didn’t mention that, we’ll highlight the other peaceful moments we experienced on our hike through Penitentiary Hollow at Lake Mineral Wells State Park, one of the few natural rock-climbing spots in Texas.
 The views were stunning.
 The lake shimmered in the late sun.
 Adventure and stillness met us in the same breath.
-We also paddled the lake—calm, quiet, and full of life.
+Calm, quiet, and life-giving.

 A Town for Foodies and Shoppers Alike